mail order antabuse Springhouse

 - One (1) Community Presentation Night each year

-- Two (2) Reflection on Learning conversations each year
+- Two (2) Reflection of Learning conversations each year focused on an individual’s growth in the skills framework

-- At least one (1) Network of Complementary Schools visit within the first two years of the program
+- At least one (1) Network of Complementary Schools visit within the first three years of the program

 - Final Year Capstone Project

-To learn more about Springhouse’s Day School and to view a daily schedule, visit https://springhouse.org/day-school-program/.
+To learn more about Springhouse’s high school and to view a daily schedule, visit https://springhouse.org/high-school/.

-At Springhouse, staff, as well as participants in our adult certificate program, learn alongside the teens enrolled in the Day School program.
+At Springhouse, staff, as well as participants in our adult Cultural Design Program, learn alongside the teens enrolled in the high school program.
 Course facilitators approach learning with as much curiosity as the learners, and they actively incorporate local community members, experts, and organizations/businesses into course activities.
 All who are involved with Springhouse see learning as a lifelong process and acknowledge that we all have something to learn from each other.

 Singing and Dancing at Springhouse